By Erin Gloeckner

 Work is hard.
-Even when you love your job, work can be mentally draining, exhausting and frustrating.
+Even when you love your job, work can be mentally draining, exhausting, and frustrating.
 Many of my prior jobs were no exception.
-In high school I worked at a café where the hiring manager asked me to play strip poker—definitely a bad job!
+In high school, I worked at a café where the hiring manager asked me to play strip poker—definitely a bad job!
 In college, I worked in an office where negative energy abounded and the promise of a happy hour drink was the only thing keeping everyone sane.
 When I started at the Center, I wondered what emotional side effects I would experience: pleasure, pain, stress, or satisfaction.
 As it turns out, the side effects were positive.
 Work is hard, but it’s fun when you have a great boss.
 The Center is an awesome nonprofit and I’ve picked up some management secrets from my boss, as well as my colleagues.

 - Equality — Perhaps the main reason I love the Center is that structurally, we are a flat organization.
 Melanie is the Executive Director, but she treats everyone else like a colleague, not an inferior.
 Melanie’s respect for her staff prompts her to provide us with greater responsibility and intense challenges.
 I thrive in an environment where I complete new, exciting tasks each day.
-At the Center I was challenged to grow by taking on projects that—at any other organization—would have been reserved for a higher-level employee.
+At NRMC I was challenged to grow by taking on projects that—at any other organization—would have been reserved for a higher-level employee.
 Thankfully, our CEO views my age and lack of experience as potential rather than a limitation necessitating years of “paying dues” on the entry-level production line.

 - Communication — The greatest cultural perk at the Center is openness and candor.
 Open communication promotes harmony among our staff and allows us to conquer challenges and disagreements in a healthy way.
 Not only are we encouraged to speak our minds confidently, but our CEO eagerly invites ideas different from her own.
 Melanie has a few good ideas herself, but I appreciate how she values my opinion and the thoughts of our colleagues.

-Aside from expressing my gratitude to Melanie, I hope this RISK eNews inspires some supervisors, senior management and executives to evaluate the way they interact and communicate with their staff.
+Aside from expressing my gratitude to Melanie, I hope this RISK eNews inspires some supervisors, senior management, and executives to evaluate the way they interact and communicate with their staff.
 As a staff person, I can say from experience that a caring boss empowers me to bring more positivity and productivity to the workplace.
 As a risk management consultant, I can say that many of our clients experience the ‘great divide’ between management and support staff.
 Build a bridge and watch your team revive itself.
 For more management tips, watch our September webinar, “All That’s Sacred: The Erosion of Employment at Will, the Regular Workday, and Other HR Icons.”

-Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center.
-She offers your questions and comments about these topics at Erin@nonprofitrisk.org or 703.777.3504.
+Erin Gloeckner is the former Director of Consulting Services at the Nonprofit Risk Management Center.